jsononrails/jsononrails.github.io/_posts/2015-07-20-client-side-keep-alive-in-javascript.markdown

 </script>
 {% endhighlight %}

-How it works is the module once initialized calls the first iteration of the refreshSession function.
+How it works is once the module is initialized it calls the first iteration of the `refreshSession()` function.

 This function increments a counter just for loggin purposes and clears any existing instance of the setInterval timer so we don't end up with multiple instances on each new iteration.

 We then setup our Ajax call with our values from our `web.config` logging success appropriately.

-Finally we setInterval and tell it to call the refreshSession function again and assign it to timerX so we can clear it on the next pass.
+Finally we setInterval and tell it to call the `refreshSession()` function again and assign it to timerX so we can clear it on the next pass.

-NOTE: this example assumes you have jQuery referenced in you markup in order for this to work and call
-      document ready `$(function() {});`
+NOTE: this example assumes you have jQuery referenced in you markup in order for this to work and call document ready `$(function() {});`